 Planning a Hawaii vacation

-If you’re in the planning stages of a Hawaii vacation, make sure to check out some of my Hawaii vacation planning guides.
-Although I am a Hawaii Travel Agent, I am only taking on a select amount of clients her month.
+If you’re planning a Hawaii vacation, check out some of my Hawaii vacation planning guides.
+Although I am a Hawaii Travel Agent, I only take on a select number of clients each month.
 Please contact me to check availability.

-Dreaming of Hawaii, but not ready to travel just yet?
-Sign up for my newsletter!
-You will receive a weekly email with travel tips, Hawaii deals, and more.
+Are you dreaming of Hawaii but not ready to travel just yet?
+Sign up for my newsletter, which includes weekly travel tips, Hawaii deals, and more.

 Sign up below.
 If you love these posts and want to support my blog but aren’t ready to travel yet, you can buy me a coffee to show your support.
 I ❤️coffee!